 Whether you're buying baby's breath from a florist or finding it in a garden, these gorgeous flowers are perfect for drying.
 These are easy to grow in your garden which is a low budget way to add to some bouquets, or craft projects.
 This plant may be annual or perennial, with a variety of white, rose and pink flowers available and either have single or double blooms.

-We recommend waiting until the morning dew dries, then cutting a bunch of the stems just as the flower buds have begun to open.
-Bunch the stems together and tie with twine or a rubber band, hang them upside down in a closet or dry and dark room.
-Wait for a couple of weeks until they feel dry and almost brittle to touch.
+We recommend waiting until the morning dew dries, then cutting a bunch of the stems just as the flower buds have begun to open for the day.
+Bunch the stems together and tie with string or a rubber band, then hang them upside down in a closet or dry and dark room with good air circulation.
+Wait for a couple of weeks until they feel dry and almost brittle to the touch.

 One of our favourite flowers, hydrangeas have been popular in homes and bridal bouquets over the years.
 If you have the garden for it, we recommend growing these stunning, clustered flowers.